xsuite/xsuite/docs/beambeam.rst

 Weak-strong 3D
 ==============

 The 3D beam-beam element can be used similarly, replacing the instanciation of the beam-beam element as in the example below.
-This element takes into account longitudinal variations of the beam-beam force (hourglass, crossing angle) based on a longitudinal slicing of the beam (Hirata's method).
+This element takes into account longitudinal variations of the beam-beam force (hourglass, crossing angle) based on a longitudinal slicing of the beam (Hirata's method) handled by the class::xfields.beam_elements.TempSlicer

 .. code-block:: python